Your essential support

 - Community Health & Education Programme in Tanzania that provides awareness raising sessions and a mobile clinic to rural communities

 - Activating & Engaging local partnerships to reduce leprosy in Bangladesh (part funded by Irish Aid Civil Society Fund)

 Your support continues to make a difference to people with leprosy.
 Over the last year it has allowed us to maintain a high level of service in our health care and community projects to quickly identify and manage people coming forward with symptoms of leprosy.

-How your money was spent in 2019
+How your money was spent

 We have been able to combat, not just the medical impact of leprosy, but also the social and economic impacts whereby people affected by leprosy can be shut out from their communities.

 We have been specifically targeting resources in areas where we know we can make an impact in the long-term with our health care and outreach programmes.